Digitalten/Simple-Grading-system/README.md

-# Simple-Grading-system
-C program that checks whether the student passed based on the grade entered.

-# Grade Checker in C
+# Grading System in C

-Simple program in C that analyzes the user's grade and informs whether he passed or failed.
+Simple program written in C that asks the user for a number between 0 and 10 and determines whether they passed or failed.

 ## Features
-- Grade entry (0 to 10)
+- Input validation (0 to 10 range)
-- Invalid value validation
-- Pass/fail check

-## Technologies
-- C language
+- Repeats until the user passes
+- Basic error handling for invalid inputs

-## How to execute
+## How to run

-1. Compile:
-   gcc notes.c -o notes
+gcc grading_system.c -o grading

-2. Run:
-   ./notes
+./grading